ibm-cloud-docs/network-attached-storage/configure-cos-s3fuse.md

 You might want to use {{site.data.keyword.cos_full}} for various reasons.
 One of them is the ability to store or backup data in a different data center, other than the one where your server is located.
 For more information about {{site.data.keyword.cos_short}}, see [About {{site.data.keyword.cos_full_notm}}](https://console.bluemix.net/docs/services/cloud-object-storage/about-cos.html)

 You can use the `s3fs-fuse`utility in Linux and Mac OS X to mount an {{site.data.keyword.cos_short}} bucket through FUSE. `s3fs` preserves the original object format for files.
 For more information about `s3fs-fuse`, see the [S3sf Wiki ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/s3fs-fuse/s3fs-fuse/wiki/FAQ).
+{:tip}

+Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.
+{:tip}

 1. Update the OS.
    - RHEL and CentOS